The Unsolved Murder of Tupac Shakur: Untangling the Epic Layers of Conspiracy Surrounding the Case

 Al Pereira/Michael Ochs Archives/Getty Images

-In 1996, 25-year-old Tupac Shakur was the crown prince of West Coast rap.
+In 1996, Tupac Shakur was the crown prince of West Coast rap.

 Which he did, only he didn't live to see it.